RIPE-NCC/ripe-database-documentation/docs/13.Types-of-Queries/07-Grouping-the-RIPE-Database-Output.md

     person:         Denis Walker
     nic-hdl:        DW6465-RIPE

 The default response is grouped.
-If you include the “-G” or “--no-grouping” query flag then the output will not be grouped.
+If you include the `-G` or `--no-grouping` query flag then the output will not be grouped.